angristan/awesome-stars/README.md

 - [autocracy/python-ipy](https://github.com/autocracy/python-ipy) - IPy are a Python class and tools for handling of IPv4 and IPv6 addresses and networks.
 It is similar to Net::IP Perl module.
 - [gboudreau/XBMCnfoMoviesImporter.bundle](https://github.com/gboudreau/XBMCnfoMoviesImporter.bundle) -
 - [netaddr/netaddr](https://github.com/netaddr/netaddr) - A network address manipulation library for Python
 - [LibrePhotos/librephotos](https://github.com/LibrePhotos/librephotos) - A self-hosted open source photo management service.
+This is the repository of the backend.
 - [ionelmc/python-hunter](https://github.com/ionelmc/python-hunter) - Hunter is a flexible code tracing toolkit.
 - [beurtschipper/Depix](https://github.com/beurtschipper/Depix) - Recovers passwords from pixelized screenshots
 - [jbarlow83/OCRmyPDF](https://github.com/jbarlow83/OCRmyPDF) - OCRmyPDF adds an OCR text layer to scanned PDF files, allowing them to be searched